trueos/pcbsd/docs/controlpanel.rst

 The other items in the "PBI Configuration" tab are optional:

-* **App Type:** if this is empty, the PBI will not appear in an AppCafe® search unless "Raw Packages" is checked in the :ref:`Browser View Menu`.
+* **App Type:** if this is empty, the PBI will not appear in an AppCafe® search unless "Search all available PBI and packages" is checked in the "App Search" tab.
 Otherwise, click the green arrow to select "Graphical", "Text", or "Server".
-The PBI will be assigned the icon for that search selection and will appear in that
+The PBI will be assigned the icon for that search selection.
-  "Browser View".

 * **Search Tags:** a comma delimited with no space list of tags.
-If a user types one of the tags into the search bar of AppCafe®, the PBI will be listed, assuming the "App Type" matches the user's configured "Browser View".
+If a user types one of the tags into the search bar of AppCafe®, the PBI will be listed.

 * **Plugins:** if the application, such as a web browser, has associated plugins, click the "+" button to browse to the location of the plugin packages.
 These will be added to the "Plugins" tab for the PBI in AppCafe®.